 - Respond that the port is required and expected to be open to provide a service; or

 - Respond that the port is not required to be open and the date it will be closed by; or

 - Respond that the server ports listed as open are expected to be open and are required to provide services.

 IT Security requires that each item in these reports are addressed (in the above manner) within 21 days of receiving the report.
-Here is a response template that may be used to respond to the issues with examples showing how to respond.
+A response template is available that may be used to respond to the issues with examples showing how to respond.
 If you have questions or concerns, please contact the university IT Security Officer.